0xArsi/cp_zkp/readme.md

 ## Overview

-This is a simple Rust library for implementing the Chaum-Pedersen protocol for zero knowledge proof/verification of the knowledge of some secret key.
+This is a simple Rust library for implementing the Chaum-Pedersen protocol for proving/verifying knowledge of a discrete logarithm.